Research Fellowship Schemes

 Dr Huw Groucutt conducted research on 'The Cultural Dimension of Neanderthal-Homo Sapiens Admixture at the Gateway to Eurasia', from 2016 to 2019, with Prof. Michael Petraglia as mentor.
 He went on to become a research group leader at the Max Planck Institute for Chemical Ecology, on the project Extreme Events in Biological, Societal and Earth Systems.

 Dr Rachael Kiddey conducted research on 'Migrant Materialities: The Material Culture of Forced and Undocumented Migrants in Europe', with Dr Lambros Malafouris as mentor, from 2018 to 2022.
-She is currently a Teaching Associate in Heritage Studies at the Dept of Archaeology, University of Cambridge.
+Following this, she became a Teaching Associate in Heritage Studies at the Dept of Archaeology, University of Cambridge.

-Dr Samantha Neil is a current Fellow, conducting the research project 'Reconstructing Lifeways During the Mesolithic and Neolithic in North-west France', with Prof. Rick Schulting as mentor.
+Dr Samantha Neil conducted the research project 'Reconstructing Lifeways During the Mesolithic and Neolithic in North-west France', with Prof. Rick Schulting as mentor, from 2020 to 2023.

 Dr Shyama Vermeersch is a current Fellow, researching 'Farming and the rise of wealth inequality in the southern Levant during the Bronze (3,600-1,550 BCE) and Iron Ages (1,550-332 BCE)', with Dr Amy Styring as mentor.

 Dr Jade Whitlam's research project, 'Farming before Agriculture: Investigating Variability in Plant Management and Consumption by Western Asia’s Earliest Cultivators', was undertaken from 2018 to 2021 with Prof. Amy Bogaard and Prof. Mike Charles as mentors.
-Jade is currently a Departmental Lecturer in the School of Archaeology, University of Oxford.
+Jade went on to a Departmental Lectureship post in the School of Archaeology, University of Oxford.

 LEVERHULME EARLY CAREER FELLOWS:

 Dr Paul Albert conducted the research project 'Lake Suigetsu and Volcanic Ash, The Key to Synchronising Palaeoclimate Archives', from 2015 to 2018, with Prof. Victoria Smith as mentor.
-He has been awarded a Future Leaders Fellowship at Swansea University College of Science, studying volcanic ash deposits in marine sediments to improve predictions of future eruptions and their impact.
+He was then awarded a Future Leaders Fellowship at Swansea University College of Science, studying volcanic ash deposits in marine sediments to improve predictions of future eruptions and their impact.

-Dr Lorena Becerra-Valdivia is a current Fellow, researching 'The Role of Abrupt Climatic Shifts in the Initial Settlement of South America', with Prof. Christopher Bronk Ramsey as mentor.
+Dr Lorena Becerra-Valdivia won a Fellowship to research 'The Role of Abrupt Climatic Shifts in the Initial Settlement of South America', with Prof. Christopher Bronk Ramsey as mentor.
+Lorena moved to the University of Bristol's Dept of Anthropology and Archaeology as a Senior Research Associate in 2024.

 Dr Tom Brughmans conducted research on 'MERCURY: Simulating the Roman Economy', from 2017 to 2019, with Prof. Andrew Wilson as mentor.
 He went on to a Marie-Skłodowska-Curie Fellowship at the Faculty of Physics of the University of Barcelona, developing innovative network science methods for archaeological research in general and for the study of the Roman economy specifically.